UC Davis Aggie Grant Plan

 What is the Aggie Grant Plan?

-Implemented by UC Davis in 2013-2014, the Aggie Grant Plan is a financial aid program created specifically for students from middle-income families.
+The Aggie Grant Plan is a UC Davis financial aid program created specifically for students from middle-income families.
 Our campus strongly believes in providing access to higher education for all students, and recognizes that middle-income families need additional financial support.

-Similar to the UC Blue and Gold Opportunity Plan, the Aggie Grant Plan ensures that qualifying UC Davis students will receive an appropriate amount of grant and/or scholarship funding.
-Eligible students with family incomes between $80,000 and $120,000 will have 25% of their systemwide - or base - tuition and fees covered by gift aid.
-For 2015-2016, this equates to $3,060; however, it is important to note that no student will receive more grant and scholarship support than their calculated financial need.
-If you qualify, as part of your financial aid package you will be awarded enough Federal, State, University and/or private grants/scholarships to cover this amount.
+Eligible students with family incomes between $80,000 and $120,000 and parent assets below $200,000 (excluding personal residence) will have up to 25% of their systemwide – or base – tuition and fees covered by gift aid.
+Base tuition and fees for 2017-2018 are $12,630, so the Aggie Grant Plan covers up to $3,158.
+However, it is important to note that no student will receive more grant support than their calculated financial need.
 Base tuition and fees are subject to change; any revisions to the tuition and/or fee amounts will affect the Aggie Grant award amount as well.
-If you receive additional gift aid, your Aggie Grant Plan award may be reduced.
+If you qualify, you will be awarded a University Middle Income Grant to cover the designated amount as part of your financial aid package.

 How do I apply?

-To apply file your FAFSA or Dream Act Application by March 2 of each year.
+To apply, simply file your FAFSA or Dream Act Application by March 2 of each year.

 How do I qualify and maintain eligibility?